Court says Mississippi can't count late ballots but the ruling doesn't affect Nov. 5 vote

 JACKSON, Miss.
-(AP) — A conservative federal court on Friday said Mississippi cannot count mail-in ballots that arrive shortly after Election Day, although the decision was not expected to affect the Nov.
+(AP) — A conservative federal court said Mississippi cannot count mail-in ballots that arrive shortly after Election Day, however Friday's decision was not expected to affect the Nov.
 5 election.

-The ultimate outcome may be negligible in most elections in heavily Republican Mississippi, however the case could also affect voting in swing states.
+The outcome may be negligible in most elections in heavily Republican Mississippi, but the case could affect voting in swing states if the Supreme Court ultimately issues a ruling.

 The three-judge panel of the 5th U.S. Circuit Court of Appeals reversed a July decision by U.S. District Judge Louis Guirola Jr., who had dismissed challenges to Mississippi's election law by the Republican National Committee, the Libertarian Party of Mississippi and others.
-The appeals court order sent the case back to Guirola for further action, but the issue may wind up at the Supreme Court.
+The appeals court order sent the case back to Guirola for further action.

 The appeals court said its ruling Friday would not be returned to a lower court until seven days after the deadline for appealing their decision has passed — which is usually at least 14 days.
 That would put the effect of the ruling well past Nov.
 5.